About Digital Assets and Their Regulatory Framework

 How Is the Tax Paid?

-It is expected that the Ministry of Finance will start issuing closer opinions and further instructions related to crypto, as a more dynamic business and overall crypto environment await us in the coming period.
+It is expected that the Ministry of Finance will start issuing closer opinions and further instructions related to crypto, as the Serbian market is entering a more dynamic business and overall crypto environment.
 However, it can be said that a great deal of work has already been done.
-Digital property has been a hot topic in Serbia for years, and it might become even more important now that a comprehensive legal framework has been adopted.
+Digital property has been a very attractive topic in Serbia for years, and its relevance is constantly increasing since a comprehensive legal framework has been adopted.